Skip to content

 • Fosshotel Hellnar

 It is a 3-star hotel located in Brekkubær, 356 Hellnar, Iceland.
-The hotel offers free private parking, wifi and a bar.
-Also, it features various amenities, including a sun terrace, hiking, a restaurant, daily housekeeping, a tour desk, and more.
+The hotel offers free private parking, Wi-Fi, and a bar.
+It also features various amenities, including a sun terrace, hiking, a restaurant, daily housekeeping, a tour desk, and more.

-The hotel also features packed lunches, a smoke alarm, key access, facilities for disabled guests, non-smoking rooms, fire extinguishers, CCTV outside the property, and CCTV in standard rooms.
+The hotel also features packed lunches, a smoke alarm, critical access, facilities for disabled guests, non-smoking rooms, fire extinguishers, CCTV outside the property, and CCTV in standard rooms.

-The hotel also has various room types for travellers.
-Most rooms feature a flatscreen tv, free wifi, a private bathroom, balcony, toilet, shower, hairdryer, complimentary toiletries, and more.
+The hotel also offers various room types for travellers.
+Most rooms feature a flat-screen TV, free Wi-Fi, a private bathroom, balcony, toilet, shower, hairdryer, complimentary toiletries, and more.

 • Welcome Hotel Hellissandur by Snæfells Glacier National Park

-The hotel also provides many activities such as cycling, hiking, fishing and golf.
-It also features heating, soundproof rooms, facilities for disabled guests, a lift and more.
+The hotel also offers many activities, such as cycling, hiking, fishing, and golf.
+It features heating, soundproof rooms, facilities for disabled guests, a lift, and more.

-The hotel has various room types for travellers.
-Most rooms feature a private bathroom, flat screen tv, soundproofing, toilet paper, toilet, shower, hairdryer, complimentary toiletries, and more.
+The hotel offers various room types for travellers.
+Most rooms feature a private bathroom, flat-screen TV, soundproofing, toilet paper, toilet, shower, hairdryer, complimentary toiletries, and more.

 • Fosshotel Stykkisholmur

-It is a 3-star hotel located in Borgarbraut 8, 340 Stykkishólmur, Iceland.
-The hotel offers free parking and free wifi in the hotel rooms.
-Also, it features daily housekeeping, a tour desk, a wake-up service or alarm clock and more.
+It is a 3-star hotel in Borgarbraut 8, 340 Stykkishólmur, Iceland.
+The hotel offers free parking and free Wi-Fi in the rooms.
+It also features daily housekeeping, a tour desk, a wake-up service or alarm clock, and more.

 The hotel also features a business centre, a 24-hour front desk, meeting or banquet facilities, a bar, a restaurant, packed lunches, fax or photocopying, hiking and a golf course.

-The hotel has various room types for travellers.
-Most rooms feature a private bathroom, flatscreen tv, free wifi, complimentary toiletries, towels, toilet paper, hairdryer, tea or coffee maker, electric kettle, clothes rack and more.
+The hotel offers various room types for travellers.
+Most rooms feature a private bathroom, flat-screen TV, free Wi-Fi, complimentary toiletries, towels, toilet paper, hairdryer, tea or coffee maker, electric kettle, clothes rack, and more.

 • North Star Hotel Olafsvik

-It is a 3-star hotel located in Olafsbraut 20, 355 Ólafsvík, Iceland.
-The hotel offers free private parking and free wifi in public areas.
-The hotel features various amenities, including a beachfront, seating area, desk, express check-in and check-out and more.
+It is a 3-star hotel in Olafsbraut 20, 355 Ólafsvík, Iceland.
+The hotel offers free private parking and free Wi-Fi in public areas.
+It features various amenities, including a beachfront, seating area, desk, express check-in and check-out, and more.

-The hotel has various room types for travellers.
-Most rooms feature an ensuite bathroom, flatscreen tv, complimentary toiletries, seating area, wardrobe or closet, bath or shower, toilet paper, clothes rack, linen, heating and more.
+The hotel offers various room types for travellers.
+Most rooms feature an ensuite bathroom, flat-screen TV, complimentary toiletries, seating area, wardrobe or closet, bath or shower, toilet paper, clothes rack, linen, heating, and more.

 • Kirkjufell Hotel by Snæfellsnes Peninsula West Iceland – Grundarfjordur

 It is a 3-star hotel in Nesvegur 8, 350 Grundarfjordur, Iceland.
-The hotel offers free private parking and free wifi in all areas.
-Also, it features various amenities, including a dining area, seating area, desk, luggage storage, and more.
+The hotel offers free private parking and free Wi-Fi in all areas.
+It also features various amenities, including a dining area, seating area, desk, luggage storage, and more.

-The hotel also features various activities, including horse riding, hiking, and a golf course.
-It also features a smoke alarm, fire extinguisher, security alarm, key access, non-smoking rooms, facilities for disabled guests, soundproofing, heating and more.
+The hotel also offers various activities, including horse riding, hiking, and a golf course.
+It also has a smoke alarm, fire extinguisher, security alarm, key access, non-smoking rooms, facilities for disabled guests, soundproofing, heating, and more.

-The hotel has various room types for travellers.
-Most rooms feature an ensuite bathroom, flatscreen tv, free wifi, toilet, bath or shower, towels, dining area, seating area, sofa bed, clothes rack, desk, sofa, hand sanitiser and more.
+The hotel offers various room types for travellers.
+Most rooms feature an ensuite bathroom, flat-screen TV, free Wi-Fi, toilet, bath or shower, towels, dining area, seating area, sofa bed, clothes rack, desk, sofa, hand sanitiser, and more.

 Best Restaurant in Snæfellsnes Peninsula